puffyCid/artemis-api/artemis-docs/docs/Intro/Scripting/bundling.md

 :::

-The above commands will use the main.ts file and bundle all of its pre-requisite files into one .js file using esbuild.
+The above commands will use the main.ts file and bundle all of its prerequisite files into one .js file using esbuild.

 ### Output